 Two of these frog photos feature native plants not pictured above: a white-flowered Echium decaisnei known as tajinaste – a shrub which helps keep the garden green even in the driest months, and a giant dandelion. two species of sonchus produce their characteristic yellow flower after rain.
 Only a stick remains in the summer but these re-grow each year getting up to 2m tall.
 Canarian tree frogs are, for half the year, the most audible feature of the garden at night.
 Their annual party seems to get a bit longer each season, but by August most of the adults have left their tiny offspring in the pond and climbed to the top of the palms from where they exchange occasional croaks.

 Our trees and water attract a lot of migratory birds, swallows always call in for a couple of weeks on the way to and from Africa, while the heron, shown above, managed to scoff a large number of frogs in a short time, at least they were quiet for some time after the visit.
-Lanzarote’s sub-species of blue tit are resident here, having nested in this garden every year for a decade. .
-More recent residents are some shrikes which are getting quite tame (except when I have a camera handy).
+Lanzarote’s sub-species of blue tit are resident here, having nested in this garden every year for a decade.
+More recent residents are some shrikes which are getting quite tame (They look cute and cuddly until you observe the dagger at the end of the beak).
 These lack the large claws of other birds of prey and so use thorns or barbed wire to hold their lizard prey while they eat, sometimes impaling surplus on a suitable spike for later consumption.
 Since 2011 the Long-eared Owl has been breeding with success in the area and can be seen below on a hot day in 2017 resting in an area of succulents in the garden.

 Two species of lizard and a gecko are permanent residents, the first two are hard to miss in the garden, and will quickly learn to eat from your hand if presented with a bit of cheese rind.
 Geckos can often be spotted lurking around an outside light waiting for moths, unlike lizards these reptiles can make a squeaking noise, which has occasionally puzzled our guests.
 The larger species of lizard (Lagarto de Haría) features attractive turquoise spots on its side.
 Though by no means unique to Haria (or even Lanzarote) our policy of discouraging cats means that a visitor can get very close to these lizards,and with a bit of patience they can get tame enough to get fed by hand.
 The photo is by our friend and long-term guest Guillermo Rodriguez (www.guillermorodriguez.com).
 We avoid use of insecticides and rely on our geckos to control fly and mosquito populations.